Yet Another Helper

 A Great Deliverance

-Both men must have suffered pain greater than they had ever known before.
-So great was their discomfort that they could not sleep.
+Both men must have suffered pain greater than most of us have ever known.
+So great was their physical distress that they could not sleep.
 But as the night wore on, God strengthened them both in body and spirit.
 At midnight, instead of moaning or crying as others might have done, they sang praises to God.
 Their dungeon became a sanctuary; their confinement together became a worship service; their torment became rejoicing.
 How could they find joy in the midst of such an ordeal?
 No doubt they remembered the words of Jesus, "Blessed are they which are persecuted for righteousness' sake: for their's is the kingdom of heaven.
 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you" (Matt.
 5: 10-12).
 The singing of Paul and Silas was not with feeble voice, but with marvelous strength under the circumstances, for all the other prisoners heard them.

 Luke is presumably explaining why these prisoners did not attempt an escape when the coming tremor broke their fetters.
 Hearing the two strong voices of praise in the midst of a dark, ugly prison must have given them a sense that the singers were truly messengers of a divine being.
 The earthquake then freeing Paul and Silas must have seemed a vindication of their testimony.
 So, once released, the other prisoners reckoned that it was safer to heed the men of God by staying inside than to flee at the risk of being caught again and suffering greater punishment.